WHAT ARE THE BEST DAY TRIPS FROM SEOUL? BEST DAY TRIPS FROM SEOUL BY TRAIN OR BUS? BEST BEACH NEAR SEOUL?

 1. Heyri Art Village in Paju

 Heyri Art Village is located northwest of Seoul in Paju.
 Heyri Art Village is like a fairytale.
-You have many galleries, restaurants, museums all around set in a beautiful village.
-Some buildings are more traditional whereas other are in a very modern architecture.
+You have many galleries, restaurants, and museums all around in a beautiful village.
+Some buildings are more traditional whereas others are in very modern architecture.

-You can also visit the French-style Provencal village, a peaceful botanical garden, a fresh wine farm, the Pinocchio museum and much more!
-In Paju, you can also go shopping in their big outlet mall, located a few minutes from Heyri Art VIilage.
+You can also visit the French-style Provencal village, a peaceful botanical garden, a fresh wine farm, the Pinocchio museum, and much more!
+In Paju, you can also go shopping in their big outlet mall, located a few minutes from Heyri Art Village.

 Paju has quickly become one of Korea’s most popular tourist spots after being featured in a few Korean dramas like “The Master’s Sun”, “My Love from the Star” and “The Girl Who Sees Smells”.

 Jeonju is located 2 hours from Seoul with the KTX.
 It is a must-see in South Korea to immerse yourself in Korean history.
 In this village, you will see beautifully restored Hanok (traditional Korean houses).
-The village exists since 1930.
+The village has existed since 1930.